compu-global-hyper-meganet/gatsby-blog/src/pages/2018-10-04-experimenting-with-mob-programming/index.md

 draft: false
 ---

-At [BMT](https://www.bmt.org/) we hold an annual hackathon for employees where we can spend three days working on something we don't normally do.
+At [BMT](https://www.bmt.org/) we hold an annual [Hackathon](https://en.wikipedia.org/wiki/Hackathon) for employees where we can spend three days working on something we don't normally do.
 The aim is to develop new skills, work with new people and generally have a good time.

-## Meta hack

 I wanted to explore the _process_ of software development and opted setup a team to experiment with [Mob Programming](https://en.wikipedia.org/wiki/Mob_programming) as this is not typically a process we would use.
 Whilst our aim was to develop a product which could be shipped, we would do it as a Mob and see what we could learn.